ElektraInitiative/libelektra/doc/tutorials/plugins.md

 `elektraLineOpen()`, `elektraLineGet()`, `elektraLineSet()`, `elektraLineError()`, and `elektraLineClose()`.
-Additionally, there is one more function called [ELEKTRA_PLUGIN_EXPORT](https://doc.libelektra.org/api/current/html/group__plugin.html#ga8dd092048e972a3f0c9c9f54eb41576e), where once again `Plugin` should be replaced with the name of the plug-in, this time in uppercase.
+Additionally, there is one more function called [ELEKTRA_PLUGIN_EXPORT](https://doc.libelektra.org/api/current/html/group__plugin.html#ga8dd092048e972a3f0c9c9f54eb41576e), where once again `Plugin` should be replaced with the name of the plugin, this time in uppercase.
 So for my line plugin this function would be
 `ELEKTRA_PLUGIN_EXPORT(line)`.
 The developer may define `elektraPluginCheckConf()` if configuration validation at mount-time is desired.